List of survivors of Sobibor: Survivors among those selected at Sobibor for forced labour in other camps

 Selections sometimes took place at the point of departure, often well before people were forced to board the trains, but there are also reports of selections from trains already en route to the camps.
 In his June 20, 1942 report, Revier-Leutnant der Schutzpolizei Josef Frischmann, in charge of the guard unit on the train, wrote that "51 Jews capable of work" were removed from the transport at Lublin station.
 The train had departed Vienna on June 14, 1942, ostensibly for Izbica, but the remaining 949 people on board were delivered to their final destination in Sobibor.
 (Note: A facsimile of Frischmann's Erfahrungsbericht can be found in NIOD Toegang 804, Inventaris 54, page 175.
 A description of this transport, including a list of names of the deportees, can be found at Yad Vashem.)

 The precise number of those spared upon arrival in the Sobibor extermination camp is unknown, but there were occasional selections there, for forced labour in other camps and factories, amounting to a total of several thousand people.
 Many of those selected subsequently perished due to harsh conditions in the slave-labour details.
 A number of them were murdered after internal selections, following transfers to Majdanek and Auschwitz, where people were also routinely murdered by hanging or shooting for arbitrary offences.
 Thousands of Jews initially selected for slave-labour were among those killed in the Lublin district during Aktion Erntefest, and many were shot or succumbed on the death marches in the closing stages of the Nazi regime.
 However, some of the people selected at Sobibor ultimately survived beyond the total defeat and unconditional surrender of the Nazis in May 1945.

 On August 17, 1943, a survivor from Sabinov in Slovakia, who has remained anonymous, wrote a report in which he described his selection in Sobibor, together with approximately 100 men and 50 women, upon arrival.
 For slave-labour in the drainage works in the vicinity of Sobibor they were taken to Krychów.
-He had arrived following the violent clearance of deported Slovakian Jews and the few remaining Polish Jews from the Rejowiec ghetto on August 9, 1942.
+He had arrived following the violent clearance of deported Slovak Jews and the few remaining Polish Jews from the Rejowiec ghetto on August 9, 1942.
 He described how a few additional skilled workers, technicians, blacksmiths and watchmakers were separated upon arrival in Sobibor.
 He further wrote that fire was visible in the night sky in the vicinity of Sobibor, and that the stench of burning hair permeated the air.
 (Note: A German and English transcript of the statement is available in PDF in NIOD Toegang 804, Inventaris 54, page 148ff.)